maritz/nohm/docs/index_v1.md

     <b>type</b> <span class="additionalInfo">String/Function</span>
   </dt>
   <dd>
-    The variable type/behaviour of the property.
+    The variable type/behavior of the property.
 All values will be cast to this value.<br/>
     There are a few built-in types:<br/>
       <code>string, integer, float, boolean, timestamp and json</code><br/>
-    You can also define a behaviour.
+    You can also define a behavior.
 This is a function that type-casts the value in whatever way you want.
   </dd>
   <dt>
     defaultValue <span class="additionalInfo">Any value</span>